Curioustab

 Auxiliary Views Questions

-The center line of a hidden cylinder feature appearing in the front view should line up with the center mark in the corresponding circle which appears in the auxiliary view.
+Alignment rule: The center line of a cylindrical feature (even if hidden) in the front view should align with the center mark/axis of the corresponding circular appearance in an auxiliary view.
+Determine whether this statement is correct.

-An auxiliary view is an orthographic view that is not a standard projection.
+Orthographic Projection — An auxiliary view is an orthographic projection taken on a plane that is not one of the standard principal planes (front, top, or side).

-Any inclined surface can be shown in true shape when the appropriate auxiliary view is used.
+Descriptive Geometry — Any planar inclined surface can be shown in true shape by choosing an auxiliary view whose projection plane is parallel to that surface.

 1